nigelnuique/track_cs2/README.md

 - Logs gaming sessions to Google Calendar
 - Launches CS2 through Steam
 - Runs silently in the background
+- Events are logged using your system's local timezone

 ## Setup